bomtellis/Mapper-backend/README.md

 #### Prerequisites

-- Debian 10 ( Buster )
+- OS: This is developed to be run on Debian 9/10
-- Ruby
+- Ruby version 2.3+
-- Poppler-utils
+- Poppler-utils (this can be installed through the poppler.sh bash script)
 - Tileup Ruby Gem installed accessible in Path i.e $ tileup
     - rmagick
         - imagemagick